skdkim/picnicpanic/README.md

 ## Background

 Picnic Panic is a fun game that drops fruit from the top of your screen to the bottom of your screen.
 When the game starts, fruits will immediately start dropping.
 The basket will start at the center of the screen.
 You gain points by catching the fruits in your basket.
-A single user is able to move their basket side to side using the arrow keys or "W,A,S,D" keys.
-When the game is in multi-player mode (bonus feature), two players can battle it out using the arrow keys and "W,A,S,D" keys.
+A single user is able to move their basket side to side moving their mouse.

 ## Functionality & MVP
 With Picnic Panic, players will be able to: